Mechanical breakdown insurance vs. extended warranty: Which is better?

 Mechanical breakdown insurance:

-• Can be purchased from car dealerships, through third parties such as credit unions or independent insurance brokers, or directly from auto insurance companies.
-Repairs can be done by any licensed repair shop, but you should read your contract carefully to be sure, says Janet Ruiz, a spokeswoman for the nonprofit Insurance Information Institute.
+• Can be purchased through car dealerships, through third parties such as credit unions, independent insurance brokers, or directly from auto insurance companies.
+Repairs typically can be done by any licensed repair shop, but you should read your contract carefully to be sure, says Janet Ruiz, a spokeswoman for the nonprofit Insurance Information Institute.

 • May be paid in installments.